EPCCed/2026-03-02-Fortran-intro/_episodes/02-variables.md

 are referenced.

-However, it is still common to see the idiom that variables beginning with `i-n` are integers and so on.
+However, it is still common to see the idiom that variables beginning with `i-n` are integers and so on, albeit declared explicitly.

+> ## Using `implicit none`
+>
+> To reiterate -- all modern Fortran code really should use
+> `implicit none`.
+Failing to do so will almost certainly lead to bugs
+> and hence time spent debugging!
+{: .callout}

 ### Exercise (1 minute)

-Compile and run the accompanying program `exercise1.f90`.
+Compile and run the accompanying program [exercise1.f90](../exercises/02-variables/exercise1.f90).
 What's the problem and how should we avoid it?
 Check the compiler can trap the problem.